 y shows cost,

-a depicts Fixed Cost component,
+a depicts Fixed Cost components,

 b indicates the Variable Cost per unit,